martinezcarlos/madrid-recicla-dev-template/README.md

 ├── docker-compose.yml
 ```

-> Not all the files and directories are shwon in the previous structure.
+> Not all the files and directories are shown in the previous structure.
 >
 > `.env` files are just illustrative and are not and should never be pushed to the repositories.